SteveDeJongh/LS_170/review.md

 27. **What is a router and what is it used for?**
 28. **What is the difference between a switch, hub, modem, and router?**
 29. **How does the Internet works?**
+The internet works by being a large interconnected network of devices.
+When we want to access a resource at a particular IP address, the request data works it's way down the various layered protocols from our application to the physical layer, makes it's various hops through routers to it's final server destination where the requested resource is stored.
+This then prompt the server to issue a response, which works it's way back through the networks various protocols.

 30. **What is a MAC address and what is its role in network communication?**
 A MAC address is a number of six two digit hexadecimal numbers. ie `00:40:96:9d:68:0a`.
 Every network-enabled device is assigned a MAC Address when it is manufactured.
 This address is sometimes referred to as the physical address or burned in address.